Vidhika-Bajaj/project3/README.md

     }
 }
 ```
 To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile evax1.sol" button.
+Make sure the "Compiler" option is set to "0.8.4" (or another compatible version), and then click on the "Compile trainVID.sol" button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "Cricketmatch" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "TrainScheduling" contract from the dropdown menu, and then click on the "Deploy" button.

 Once the contract is deployed, you can interact with it by clicking on various functions.
-Click on the "Cricketmatch" contract in the left-hand sidebar, and then click on the functions, getting the results accordingly.
-Finally, click on the functions again to revert back the results and print related messages.
+Click on the "TrainScheduling" contract in the left-hand sidebar, and then click on the functions, getting the results accordingly.
+Finally, to reverse the outcomes and print-related messages, click on the functions once more.

 ## Authors
 Vidhika Bajaj